underscoreglook/SD-Remix/readme.md

 the website).
 We'll also want to include the changelist along with this.

 We'll need to update the website's instructions once we switch to this method.

+## Lite
+This directory contains all the files for SD Remix Lite.